Group of about 15 people smiling with clipboards on prairie trail

 Who should apply

-All 6th- to 9th-grade science teachers from the surrounding area (in Kansas or outside Kansas) can apply.
-Please apply even if you are from more than an hour away from the Lawrence area, as we will work with you to provide local accommodations.
-We aspire to train a diverse cohort of teachers each summer and welcome all applicants.
-(Please note: Content will be similar to last year’s institute, and preference will be given to applicants who did not attend last year.)
+In 2025, the Ecosystems of Kansas Summer Institute is open to 6th- to 9th-grade science teachers from the surrounding area, including those from outside Kansas.
+Please apply even if you are more than an hour away from the Lawrence area, as we will work with you to arrange local accommodations.
+We aim to train a diverse cohort of teachers each summer and encourage all interested teachers to apply.
+Past participants are encouraged to apply; however, preference will be given to those who have not attended in previous years.
+Apply now using our webform.

 What to expect